Finisterrana and Muxiana Camino Certificates

 In the same way, you can request your Compostela certificate when you finish your Camino de Santiago, you will also be able to ask for other Camino pilgrim certificates if you decide to follow or continue walking or cycling to the towns of Fisterra and Muxía, along the Camino de Fisterra.
 Each town, both Fisterra and Muxía, has its Camino pilgrim certificate.

-If you walk to Fisterra, you can request the ‘Fisterrá’ or ‘Finisterrana’ certificate from the local pilgrim hostel, and if you walk to Muxía, you can request the ‘Muxiana’ certificate from the Casa da Cultura (local Arts Hall).
+If you walk to Fisterra, you can request the ‘Fisterrá’ or ‘Finisterrana’ certificate from the local pilgrim hostel.
+If you walk to Muxía, you can ask for the ‘Muxiana’ certificate from the Casa da Cultura (local Arts Hall).
 These certificates are written in Galician and signed by the town mayor.

 Make sure you get your pilgrim passport stamped along the way!